jhandfield/photo-frame-appliance/README.md

 2. The slideshow will automatically start on boot, and **restart whenever new images are added** (debounced by 30 seconds to reduce disruptions if you're uploading a large batch of images at once).

 3. **HEIC files are automatically converted to JPEG** by the `photos-convert` service.
-The service runs continuously and converts all `.heic` and `.HEIC` files found in `/photos` to `.jpg` format.
+The service runs continuously and converts all `.heic` and `.HEIC` files found in photo dir to `.jpg` format.
 Original HEIC files are preserved to support tools like rsync for syncing external sources.

 ---